tsembp/todo-app/README.md

 - **➕ Add Tasks**: Easily add new tasks to your list.
 - **✅ Complete Tasks**: Mark tasks as completed.
 - **➖ Remove Tasks**: Delete tasks from the list.
 - **📱 User-Friendly Interface**: Simple interface.
-Updates coming soon.
+Modern interface updates coming soon.

 ## Technologies Used